Symbolical Index Reduction and Completion Rules for Importing Tensor Index Notation into Programming Languages: Introduction

-In the second method, we describe the tensor calculation using operators specially prepared for tensors.
-For existing work using this method, there are Maxima~\cite{maximaWeb,toth2005tensor,solomonik2015sparse}, a computer algebra system that introduces index notation through the extension library itensor, and Ahalander's work~\cite{aahlander2002einstein}, which implements index notation on C++.
-These studies introduce index notation by implementing two special functions ``$+$'' and ``$\cdot$'' that support tensor index notation. ``$+$'' is a function that sums the components of two tensors given as arguments. ``$\cdot$'' is a function for tensor multiplication.
-It takes the tensor product of the two tensors given as arguments and takes the sum of the trace if there are pairs of the superscript and subscript with the same index variable.
-Using this method enables index notation to be represented directly in a program as the mathematical expressions.
-However, this method has the disadvantage that index notation can be used only by functions that are specially prepared to use it.
-One of the reason of this disadvantage is that index rules differ for each operator.
-For example, ``$+$'' and ``$\cdot$'' work in the different way for the same arguments such as ``$A_i + B_i$'' and ``$A_i \cdot B_i$''. ``$A_i + B_i$'' returns a vector, but ``$A_i \cdot B_i$'' returns a scalar.
+Maxima~\cite{maximaWeb,toth2005tensor,solomonik2015sparse} takes a different approach from Wolfram.
+In Maxima, we describe formulae of tensor calculus using several special operators prepared for tensors, such as $+$ and $\cdot$, that support tensor index notation. $+$ is a function that sums the components of two tensors given as arguments. $\cdot$ is a function for tensor multiplication.
+It takes the tensor product of the two tensors given as arguments and takes the sum of the trace if there are pairs of a superscript and a subscript with the same index variable.
+Using this method enables index notation to be directly represented in a program as the mathematical expressions.
+However, in this method, index notation can be used only by functions that are specially prepared to use it.
+One of the reasons is that index rules differ for each operator.
+For example, $+$ and $\cdot$ work in the different way for the same arguments such as $A_i + B_i$ and $A_i \cdot B_i$. $A_i + B_i$ returns a vector, but $A_i \cdot B_i$ returns a scalar.
+Ahalander's work~\cite{aahlander2002einstein} that implements index notation on C++ takes the same approach.

-This paper proposes a new method that takes the advantages but overcome the disadvantage of the above two methods.
-Our proposal enables us to apply the functions defined just for scalar values directly to tensor arguments using index notation without requiring any additional description.
-It also simplifies the definition of tensor specific operators such as ``$\cdot$''.